jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Prior to the Industrial Age you'd speak with the cook or owner, get your answer, and go back to living your life.

 Today's culture benefits managers, consultants, and executives.
 Thus, they practice antagonism.
-Regardless mass-collaboration is already.
+Regardless mass-collaboration is already here.
 It typically goes by the name share economy, crowd-sourcing, or Wikinomics.

 I call it the return of Main Street economics and it’s sweeping through our society.

 In addition to popular apps like Airbnb and Etsy, there are countless examples in the open-source community alone.
 Each open-source project showcases mass-collaboration.
 The community comes together to make a core technology.
+Programmers are called contributors who help where they can; often newbies feel a rush as they see their code improving the project.
 Groups then use the core technology to create specialized products.

 For example, a large open-source community creates MediaWiki software.
 Then separate groups use MediaWiki to create Wikipedia, WikiHow, Fandom, and any other website you can think of.
 After all, MediaWiki is free for anyone to use however they want; gatekeepers be damned!
 And this aspect of mass collaboration hasn’t just been embraced by programmers.
 Mass-collaboration is how the Wikipedia community of writers, researchers, and editors wrote millions of articles in only a few years.
 It’s also how Linux, Android, Chrome, and many other excellent services work too.

 ![old philosophy in a new world](/img\diagrams\techvolution-open-source-projects.jpg) _Some of the more famous open-source projects.
 Most of this software, worth many hundreds of billions, you can download and use for free.
 If you can't program, it only takes hiring a few to get whatever product you can imagine._

 All this praise doesn't mean open-source communities are perfect and can run the world.
 It has problems, [mainly that it's easy to free-load off its contributors](https://www.youtube.com/watch?v=MO8hZlgK5zc), discouraging growth.

 That's why open-source is only a part of the ecosystem bringing the Internet Age and mass-collaboration to life.
 There will always be significant energy, manufacturing, and mining companies with large corporate structures, mass-producing our essential products.
 Likewise, the government will still run social programs and install traffic lights.

 Within that in mind, however, open-source is vital.

 Its key value lies in the fact that nobody owns its server software, operating systems, web apps, and so many other remarkable technologies.
-That means antagonists can’t stop digital inventors from empowering more player gods.
+That means gatekeepers can’t stop digital inventors from empowering more player gods.
 Whether it’s with a simple rotating list of persons to take out the trash.
 An app that let us rent someone's spare bedroom.
 An online encyclopedia with millions of helpful articles.
 Or software to give society internet streaming—as when a few hackers tore down “Darth Blockbuster’s” gate when he tried to keep us buying and borrowing his DVDs.

 To continue opening gates, building the era of mass-collaboration, and ushering us into the Internet Age, the open-source community needs our support.
 We can't ask any more of them.
 The Jedi have done their job.
 Main Street needs to step up and flock to their banner and grab hold of the levers of power they've made for us.

 We can, once we become player gods.

 https://vimeo.com/366560857
-_Figma is a design tool for websites and apps.
+_Making contributions, big and small, is what makes us happy.
+Figma is a design tool for websites and apps.
 In the past, designers, writers, programmers all spoke through many managers.
 With Figma there are no "eight different bosses" needed.
 Worker-to-worker collaboration becomes super-easy.
 Management is lessened because anyone can review progress in real-time.
 Your workplace can, and will, one-day foster cooperation like this.
 And it's the open-source mentality that lets us build it for ourselves._

 ## Fighting for The Future - The Era of Mass-Collaboration Won't Just Happen

-Once upon a time, I only wanted to learn about the open-source fight.
-Now I, too, want to push it forward.
+At first I only wanted to learn about the open-source fight.
+After learning their superior morality and significant power, now I, too, want to push it forward.
 Mass-collaboration, telecommuting, right to repair, home power generation, and real internet privacy are just the tips of the iceberg.
 The visions of science fiction will only become reality once we replace old Industrial Age tools.
 The open-source community must get political, get mad, and learn to be selfish because they’re the leaders in the battle against antagonism: Industrial Age versus Internet Age.
 Protagonists versus Antagonists.
 Jedi versus Sith.

 ![old philosophy in a new world](/img\diagrams\suburbs-idealized.jpg) _The American Dream, if you want to live in 1969 forever.
 There are lots of antagonists in this photo.
 Newspapers, broadcasters, oil, gas cars, k-university education are among today's largest Industrial Age holdovers filled with layers of middlemen._

 The most dangerous thing right now is ignorance.
 People don't know about open-source or the future they're fighting for.
 The people are stuck fighting phantoms on behalf of outdated Left vs. Right politics.
 Both sides idolize 1969 because that was the end of the Industrial Age, and hence when they both peaked.
 Leftists think public life is one long Woodstock "activism" festival.
 At the same time, rightists really feel the perfect _Leave it to Beaver_ suburb will return once "the communists" are defeated.
 Both Left and Right make up phantoms to keep themselves relevant.

-If you’re waiting for society to change, this is your chance.
-Once you take the tools in hand, you'll be the player god of a new society.
+If you’re waiting for society to change, it only will once you take the tools in hand, and become a player god of a new society.

 To live thriving, prosperous, happy lives again, Main Street has to bypass the middlemen, and embrace a mentality that gives the levers of power to bakers and butchers over factory food owners.
 Tailors and sewists over sweatshops.
 Store owners and clerks over franchises.
 Engineers and designers over executive bean-counters.